Batavia (1628 ship): Aftermath

 The rest of Cornelisz' henchmen were taken to Batavia for trial.
 Five were hanged, while several others were flogged, keelhauled or dropped from the yardarm on the later voyage back home.
 Cornelisz' second in command, Jacop Pietersz, was broken on the wheel, the most severe punishment available at the time.
 Jacobsz, despite being tortured, did not confess to his part in plotting the mutiny and escaped execution due to lack of evidence.
 What finally became of him is unknown; he might have died in prison in Batavia.
 A board of inquiry decided that Pelsaert had exercised a lack of authority and was therefore partly responsible for what had happened.
 His financial assets were seized, and he died within a year of disease.
 His journals on the matter would be published in 1647 and widely read, spreading knowledge of the dangers of the coast of Western Australia.

 Hayes was hailed a hero and promoted to sergeant, which increased his salary, while those who had been under his command were promoted to the rank of corporal.
 Of the original 332 people on board Batavia, only 122 made it to the port of Batavia.
 Sardam eventually sailed home with most of the treasure previously carried on Batavia.
 Of the twelve treasure chests that were originally on board, ten were recovered and taken aboard Sardam.

-Wreck
+Archaeology

 The stern section of the Batavia hull and reconstructed gateway, both housed in the Shipwreck Galleries in Fremantle, Western Australia.